Gray-Box Nonlinear Feedback Optimization: Conclusion

 \section{Conclusion}

-In this article, we proposed gray-box feedback optimization controllers to optimize the steady-state performance of a nonlinear system in closed loop.
-These controllers merge approximate input-output sensitivities of the system into model-free updates via adaptive convex combination.
-We quantified the accuracy conditions of the sensitivities that render the gray-box approaches preferable, and we provided design guidelines for setting combination coefficients therein.
-We demonstrated that the gray-box controllers exploit approximate sensitivities for sample efficiency, and that they circumvent error accumulation and ensure solution accuracy.
-For both the unconstrained static problem and the constrained time-varying problem, the proposed controllers combine the complementary benefits of model-based and model-free approaches.

-Future directions include leveraging other forms of prior knowledge or model information, tackling output constraints via dualization, as well as analyzing the interplay between model-free control and online identification.
+We proposed gray-box feedback optimization controllers to optimize the steady-state performance of a nonlinear system in closed loop.
+These controllers merge approximate input-output sensitivities of the system into model-free updates via a tunable convex combination.
+Based on a principled interpolation between model-based and model-free approaches, we provided unified performance characterizations encompassing different approaches for unconstrained static and constrained time-varying problems.
+The proposed controllers achieve balanced closed-loop performance in sample efficiency (in terms of iteration and dimensional dependence) and provable accuracy, even in the presence of sensitivity errors.
+Future directions include leveraging other forms of model information, tackling output constraints via dualization, analyzing the interplay between model-free control and online identification, and exploring gray-box pipelines in the broader landscape of adaptive control.